-ERR008251: DECFIL: timestamp may be lost in edge trigger mode configured for edge triggered output by setting the Triggered Output Result Enable bit in the Module Configuration Register (DECFIL_MCR[TORE]) and setting the Trigger Mode bitfield to either 2b00 or 2b10, and a trigger edge is detected, the DECFILT loads an Internal Output Buffer register (DECFILT_IOB) with the conversion data, and then the timestamp data.
+ERR008251: DECFIL: timestamp may be lost in edge trigger mode

+The Enhanced Queued Analog-to-Digital Converter (eQADC) supports a conversion command that configures it to send a timestamp along with the specified ADC conversion data to the Decimation Filter (DECFIL) for digital processing.
+The DECFIL receives the data and the timestamp, and updates internal registers with these two values.
+When the DECFIL is configured for edge triggered output by setting the Triggered Output Result Enable bit in the Module Configuration Register (DECFIL_MCR[TORE]) and setting the Trigger Mode bitfield to either 2b00 or 2b10, and a trigger edge is detected, the DECFILT loads an Internal Output Buffer register (DECFILT_IOB) with the conversion data, and then the timestamp data.
 This register is intended to hold data to be returned on one of the two Parallel Side Interfaces (PSI0 or PSI1).
-In the case where a trigger edge occurs and DECFILT_IOB is loaded with the conversion and timestamp data, and then a second trigger edge occurs before any new conversion and timestamp data has been received by the DECFILT, the DECFILT will provide only the initial conversion data, and will not provide the initial timestamp data.
+In the case where a trigger edge occurs before any new conversion and timestamp data has been received by the DECFILT, the DECFILT will provide only the initial conversion data, and will not provide the initial timestamp data.